beechfuzz/e2guardian-docker/README.md

 I ripped that straight from their website: [http://www.e2guardian.org](http://www.e2guardian.org/).

-## Why This?
+## Why Did You Do This?

 Mostly because I wanted a way to document my E2Guardian setup and installation process in case I ever need to re-accomplish this again.
-But also, I wanted to share with the world in case anyone else wants an easy-to-setup proxy.
+But also, I wanted to share with the world in case anyone else wants an easy-to-setup content filter.

 ## Why Docker?